-Use domain specific modeling (DSM) to prepare for the future.
+Use declarative modeling to prepare for the future.
 Your models will stand up to the toll of time while your code does not.
-The investment you make in defining your application’s content with DSM specifications can be used over and over again.
+The investment you make in defining your application’s content as declarative models can be used over and over again.
 You will become – Future Proof.

 Between a rock and a hard place